 Hormonal-based options—several to choose from

-Good options for women who have been using oral contraceptives with no problems but are now ready for a change are one of the two new estrogen-based contraceptives: NuvaRing and Ortho Evra.
+Good options for women who have been using oral contraceptives with no problems but are now ready for a change are new estrogen-based contraceptives: NuvaRing and the birth control patch Xulane.

 NuvaRing is inserted into the vagina like a tampon, where it releases a steady amount of estrogen and progestin throughout the month.
 You wear it for three weeks, then take it out for a week and have your period.
 Then you insert a new ring.
 Side effects include hormone effects similar to those from the pill and a mild increase of vaginal discharge.
 As with oral contraceptives, NuvaRing may increase the risk of blood clots and stroke, primarily in women who smoke.
 NuvaRing is 91 to 99 percent effective when used consistently and correctly as directed.